Inside the vast stretch of mirrors

 Distorted in this liquid journey of rippling reflections

-Plowed with duplications of shadows
+Plowed with duplications of

 Falling beneath scythes of silver rays of karma.